jflet004/phase-3-sinatra-react-project/README.md

 ### Description

-Sinatra API backend of my SchoolRostr application.
-My React frontend repository can be found [here](https://github.com/jflet004/phase-3-project-frontend) You can view, enroll, update and delete both students and programs; as well as being able to view which programs each student is currently enrolled in and vice-versa.
+Sinatra API backend of my Rostr application.
+My React frontend repository can be found [here](https://github.com/jflet004/rostr-frontend) You can view, enroll, update and delete both students and programs; as well as being able to view which programs each student is currently enrolled in and vice-versa.

 ### Backend Setup